 The McGill Manual will describe for States how existing international law substantively limits the use of force, as well as address the legality of lesser, yet still hostile, activities by States in outer space that fall short of the use of force.
 The word ‘military’ is therefore used in a specialised sense, excluding benign, peacetime activities undertaken by military entities.
 It is also used to cover government activities, regardless of whether the military or some other agency is the author of the activity, but not to cover commercial and other non-government activities.

-Under the direction of the McGill University Centre for Research in Air and Space Law and the University of Adelaide Research Unit on Military Law and Ethics, a dedicated team of subject-matter experts.
+Under the direction of the McGill University Centre for Research in Air and Space Law a dedicated team of subject-matter experts.
 The MILAMOS Project promises to be the first of its kind aimed at addressing issues of the security, sustainability and governance of activities in outer space.